stackotter/swift-cross-ui/README.md

     <img alt="GitHub" src="https://img.shields.io/github/license/stackotter/swift-cross-ui">
 </p>

-A SwiftUI-like framework for creating cross-platform apps in Swift (using Gtk 4 as the backend).
+A SwiftUI-like framework for creating cross-platform apps in Swift.

 This package is still quite a work-in-progress so don't expect it to be very useful or stable yet.

-**NOTE**: SwiftCrossUI does not attempt to replicate SwiftUI's API because SwiftCrossUI is intended to be simpler than SwiftUI.
+**NOTE**: SwiftCrossUI does not attempt to replicate SwiftUI's API perfectly because SwiftCrossUI is intended to be simpler than SwiftUI.
 However, many concepts from SwiftUI should still be transferrable.

 ## Community